-Welcome to the 2019 Mary Cole 4-H Horsemaster 50 Mile Ride!!
+Welcome to the 2020 Mary Cole 4-H Horsemaster 50 Mile Ride!!

-I want to welcome you all to the 12th Annual Mary Cole 4-H Horsemaster 50 Mile Ride.
-This will be our first ride hosted from Fort Valley Stables, Fort Valley, Virginia.
+I want to welcome you all to the 13th Annual Mary Cole 4-H Horsemaster 50 Mile Ride.
+This will be our first ride hosted from Iron Mountain Horse Camp, Ivanhoe, VA, however our group has ridden through Mount Rogers several times.
 Celeste Crisman, Extension Equine Specialist - retired, will continue to lead the ride, and her usual and wonderful volunteer crew of outriders are sure to offer a lot of fun for the youth riders!
 Riders will experience independence in riding, and should be considered fairly confident in handling their horses for long rides over difficult terrain.
 Horses must be able to handle riding in groups, navigate obstacles including water crossings, and have a good temperament to be in tight proximity of other horses on a trail.